 Resilio’s omnidirectional file transfer capabilities means large files/numbers of files can be quickly replicated across your entire system.
 Once changes are detected, Server A can replicate those changes to Server B — which can start replicating those changes to other servers immediately.

-Resilio Connect uses a dynamic routing approach that specifies when server A and B need to exchange data.
+Resilio Platform uses a dynamic routing approach that specifies when server A and B need to exchange data.
 This requires no human intervention, as both servers will use a tracker or multicast to discover the required IP: port address on the fly.
-Resilio Connect lets you take control over the file replication process, see its progress and evaluate the results.
+Resilio Platform lets you take control over the file replication process, see its progress and evaluate the results.

 And with P2P omnidirectional file transfer and file chunking, every server can share data blocks with other servers as soon as they are received.
 This dramatically speeds up real-time syncing operations since: